aakashdeshpande/cs733/README.md

 	b] server_test.go
 	Contains test cases to ensure that server behaviour is consistent with the requirements

 In the assignment1 directory,
-	`go run server.go` initiates the server
+`go run server.go` initiates the server.
 `go test` performs the test written in server_test.go

 2] Assignment 2 : Raft State Machine